kousi31/Cheat_sheet_github/README.md

   2. open the .gitignore file in a text editor and add a list of filenames to be ignored
   3. Add the .gitignore file to the staging area and commit (so that git will know the filenames to be ignored)

+### Adding files to the staging area
+`git add filename` - to add a single file
+`git add filename1 filename2` - to add multiple files
+`git add -A` - to add all modified files